Karoly Schandl circa 1944

 “George.” (real name: Gabor/Gabriel Haraszty)

-A young Hungarian lawyer of Jewish origin - and Karoly's best friend - "George" was in charge of their British-led anti-Nazi resistance group in World War II Hungary.
+The Key SIS agent of World War II Budapest.
+A young Hungarian lawyer of Jewish origin - and Karoly's best friend - he was in charge of the British-led anti-Nazi resistance group in World War II Hungary.
 He was a trained and valuable MI6 British agent.
-His Fate: Arrested by SMERSH.
+His Fate: Arrested by the Soviets.

-“The Dutchman” (real name: Gerit Van der Waals)
+“The Dutchman” (real name: Gerrit Van der Waals)

 What did a “group” led by British intelligence, a church in a cave, and a missing Swedish diplomat all have in common in World War II Hungary - and why did most of the players in this drama disappear?
 Shocking facts are uncovered about British intelligence, SMERSH, war-torn Budapest, and how they were all connected.